isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (Sec).md

 **INFORMATION FOR PARENTS**

 10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65b0da647091a98ec324400b).
 The completed form is to be submitted by 8th March 2024.

-12. Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+12. Parents who wish to opt their children out of the <b> *eTeens* Programme </b> need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65b0da2190d4ae5b33259254).
 The completed form is to be submitted by 8th March 2024.

 13. Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.